Intro Ski Touring Group Experience

 1

-Meeting point with your ZERMATTERS mountain guide and group as agreed.
+Meeting point with your ZERMATTERS mountain guide and group in the ZERMATTERS Homebase.
 Equipment check and short briefing.

 2